 Official UC Law SF policies, including the Code of Student Conduct and Discipline; Grievance and Complaint Procedures; and Other Policies and Rules may be found on the Student Conduct Policies and Procedures Sharknet page.

-Students are also encouraged to review guidance regarding plagiarism: what it is, why does it matter, and how do I avoid it? on Sharknet.
+Students must review guidance regarding plagiarism: what it is, why does it matter, and how do I avoid it? on Sharknet.

 Campus Information

 Immunization Requirements